The “new” European law, GDPR, was implemented over a year ago. At this point, what do you really know about it?

 - The geographic range of processing;

-While there are not exact guidelines around the scale of data handling, most small businesses will not be required to hire a DPO unless their core focus is data collection or storage.
+The guidelines aren’t really specific, but most small businesses won’t need to hire a DPO unless their core focus is data collection or storage (e.g. behavioural advertising).

-As outlined in GDPR Article 39, the DPO’s responsibilities include, but are not limited to, the following:
+As outlined in the GDPR’s Article 39, the DPO’s are responsible for, among other things, the following:

 - Educating the company and employees on important compliance requirements